afiore/website/blog/2020-11-02-acls-in-tapir.md

 ### Interpreting into an OpenAPI spec

-With both endpoint declartion, implementation and testing covered, we are finally ready to look into how Tapir helps us writing and maintaining high quality API docs.
-This is surprisingly straightfoward as it only involves grouping our endpoint definitions into a sequence and use a simple DSL to build an OpenAPI
+With both endpoint declaration, implementation and testing covered, we are finally ready to look into how Tapir helps us writing and maintaining high quality API docs.
+This is surprisingly straightforward as it only involves grouping our endpoint definitions into a sequence and use a simple DSL to build an OpenAPI
-spec: a machine readable specification detailing all the relevant attributes of our endpoints, from the query paramters to the JSON schema of the request/response payloads.
+spec: a machine readable specification detailing all the relevant attributes of our endpoints, from the query parameters to the JSON schema of the request/response payloads.

 ```scala mdoc:nest